Trust (law)

-A trust is a legal relationship in which the holder of a right gives it to another person or entity who must keep and use it solely for another's benefit.
-In the Anglo-American common law, the party who entrusts the right is known as the "settlor", the party to whom the right is entrusted is known as the "trustee", the party for whose benefit the property is entrusted is known as the "beneficiary", and the entrusted property itself is known as the "corpus" or "trust property".
-A testamentary trust is created by a will and arises after the death of the settlor.
-An inter vivos trust is created during the settlor's lifetime by a trust instrument.
-A trust may be revocable or irrevocable; an irrevocable trust can be "broken" (revoked) only by a judicial proceeding.
+A trust is a legal relationship in which the owner of property, or any transferable right, gives it to another to manage and use solely for the benefit of a designated person.
+In the English common law, the party who entrusts the property is known as the "settlor," the party to whom it is entrusted is known as the "trustee," the party for whose benefit the property is entrusted is known as the "beneficiary," and the entrusted property is known as the "corpus" or "trust property."
+A testamentary trust is an irrevocable trust established and funded pursuant to the terms of a deceased person's will.
+An inter vivos trust is a trust created during the settlor's life.

-The trustee is the legal owner of the property in trust, as fiduciary for the beneficiary or beneficiaries who is/are the equitable owner(s) of the trust property.
-Trustees thus have a fiduciary duty to manage the trust to the benefit of the equitable owners.
-They must provide a regular accounting of trust income and expenditures.
-Trustees may be compensated and be reimbursed for their expenses.
-A court of competent jurisdiction can remove a trustee who breaches their fiduciary duty.
-Some breaches of fiduciary duty can be charged and tried as criminal offenses in a court of law.
-A trustee can be a natural person, a business entity or a public body.
-A trust in the United States may be subject to federal and state taxation.
+The trustee is the legal owner of the assets held in trust on behalf of the trust and its beneficiaries.
+The beneficiaries are equitable owners of the trust property.
+Trustees have a fiduciary duty to manage the trust for the benefit of the equitable owners.
+Trustees must provide regular accountings of trust income and expenditures.
+A court of competent jurisdiction can remove a trustee who breaches their duty.
+Some breaches can be charged and tried as criminal offenses.
+A trustee can be a natural person, business entity or public body.
+A trust in the US may be subject to federal and state taxation.

-A trust is created by a settlor, who transfers title to some or all of their property to a trustee, who then holds title to that property in trust for the benefit of the beneficiaries.
 The trust is governed by the terms under which it was created.
 In most jurisdictions, this requires a contractual trust agreement or deed.
 It is possible for a single individual to assume the role of more than one of these parties, and for multiple individuals to share a single role.
 For example, in a living trust it is common for the grantor to be both a trustee and a lifetime beneficiary while naming other contingent beneficiaries.